 This Recommendation addresses threshold levels of permissible interference to radio astronomy in the shielded zone of the Moon in accordance with restrictions on emissions under Radio Regulations (RR) Nos.
 22.22-22.25.
 It builds upon and references the scientific background information and methodology provided in Report 7D/235 Annex 12.
 Changes made relative to the previous version attached to the Chair’s Report as Annex 13 include removing the scientific background and methodology tables which are in Report 7D/235 Annex 12, cleaning up formatting, and adding two new recognizings—one which refers to Report 7D/235 Annex 12, and one which refers to Report ITU-R RA.2512.
 The word “harmful” is replaced by “permissible” throughout the document.
 Finally, some substantial revisions were made to the recommends to clarify guidance for minimizing impacts to the RAS, including the addition of an Annex 1 which will contain a table of example threshold values.
 The proposed changes are highlighted through track changes.
 This document is still under development with significant further work anticipated.

 Attachment: 1

+ATTACHMENT

-ATTACHMENT[elements for] Working Document Towards a Preliminary Draft New [guiding] Recommendation SZM[Threshold]
+Working Document Towards a Preliminary Draft New Recommendation [SZM_ThresholdS]

-Thresholds of interference detrimental to radio astronomy observations in the shielded zone of the Moon
+Thresholds levels of permissible interference to radio astronomy in the shielded zone of the Moon

 (Question ITU-R 260/7)

 (202X)